nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Shows a message explaining how to access the help page.
+Shows a message with a clickable hyperlink.

+When clicked, this hyperlink will show the help page.

 ![help message](images/helpMessage.png)

 Format: `help`

 ### Adding a person: `add`